Understanding Greenland’s changing ice

 GIANT is a pioneering science project that will test the potential for early warning of a critical climate tipping point.

 Oliver Marsh is a glaciologist responsible for the monitoring and assessment of glaciological change on the Brunt Ice Shelf and around Halley VI Research Station.
-He has participated in ten field seasons in Antarctica with the US, NZ and British Antarctic Programs.
+He has participated in eleven field seasons in Antarctica with the US, NZ and British Antarctic Programs.

 Employment: